-Why do I have to read the dog bio's before applying?
-Why is such a big importance placed on the dog's bio?
+Why do I have to read the dog or cat's bio before applying?
+Why is such a big importance placed on the dog or cat's bio?

-Rescued dogs go through a lot of change, from leaving their original home and interacting with new people.
-Our fosters do basic training with our dogs while they are in their care.
-Not only does this give us an idea of the dog's personality in a home environment, but it also gives us an idea of the support that they might need to succeed.
-The bio's are written by our foster parents who have had the most experience with the dog so far.
-By reading the bio, you will be doing yourself a favour, because you will know what to expect from the dog of your interest.
-We understand how easy it is to fall in love with a cute dog by looking at the picture, but reading the bios properly will ensure you’re applying for your perfect match.
+Rescued animals go through a lot of change, from leaving their original home and interacting with new people.
+Our fosters do basic training with our dogs/cats while they are in their care.
+Not only does this give us an idea of the animal's personality in a home environment, but it also gives us an idea of the support that they might need to succeed.
+The bio's are written by our foster parents who have had the most experience with the animal so far.
+By reading the bio, you will be doing yourself a favour, because you will know what to expect from the animal of your interest.
+We understand how easy it is to fall in love with a cute dog or cat by looking at the picture, but reading the bios properly will ensure you’re applying for your perfect match.

-I can't decide which dog I should apply for.
-Can I apply for multiple dogs at the same time?
-No. You can only apply for one dog at a time.
-We recommend that you carefully read the bio of each dog you are interested in, and try to choose 1.
-Our volunteers and fosters put a lot of effort into these bios, so it's important to read them properly and think about how each dog will fit with your lifestyle and personality.
+I can't decide which dog or cat I should apply for.
+Can I apply for multiple dogs and cats at the same time?
+No. You can only apply for one dog and one cat at a time.
+We recommend that you carefully read the bio of each dog and cat you are interested in, and try to choose 1.
+Our volunteers and fosters put a lot of effort into these bios, so it's important to read them properly and think about how each dog or cat will fit with your lifestyle and personality.

 I have a cat(s) at home, but the dog's bio says “not cat tested”.
 Will you consider me?

 “Not cat tested” means the dog hasn’t met a cat in foster care, so we have no knowledge on how the dog will do with a cat.
 If the dog does not show signs of prey drive, we can consider a home with cats.
 However, the cat owner should consider somethings before submitting an application for a dog that isn’t cat tested.
 You MUST do your research on proper dog/cat introductions in the home and you must be willing to work with the dog if the dog starts to show unwanted behaviours towards the cat.